SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 ### <a name="create-rules"></a>To create a smart rule

-Smart rules can both be created in the **Global smart rules** page, accessible from the **Configuration** menu in the navigator, or from the **Info** tab of any group or a device.
+Smart rules can both be created in the **Global smart rules** page (global smart rules), accessible from the **Configuration** menu in the navigator, or in the **Info** tab of any group or a device (local smart rules).

 1. Click **Add smart rule** in the top menu bar. <br>
 2. Select a smart rule template from the list.
 Note that this list might differ based on your installation.
 3. In the resulting dialog box, use the toggle to select if the rule will be enabled or disabled, see [To enable/disable a smart rule](#toggle-rules) for details.
 4. Next, configure the rule parameters.
-The parameters differ from rule to rule, for details see individual rule descriptions in [Smart rules collection](#smart-rules-collection).
+The parameters differ from rule to rule, for details see the individual rule descriptions in [Smart rules collection](#smart-rules-collection).
 6. Click **Create** to create the smart rule.

+>**Info:** When you create a smart rule in the **Global smart rules** page, it will be active for all assets by default, unless you select target asset(s) in step 4 of the dialog box, see also [To enable/disable a smart rule](#toggle-rules).

 Smart rules can be instantiated multiple times.